Casehero

 LinkedIn (A) Case Answers

-1. Provide an overview of the company LinkedIn.
-Describe the business model!
+1. Provide an overview of the company, LinkedIn.
+Describe the business model.

-LinkedIn is a web-based network that primarily intends to help business people contacting each other through trusted intermediaries in the network.
-While the company had grown significantly in terms of members, it has so far failed to develop a clear business model that allows monetizing this potential.
-With the intention to increase its revenue the company has therefore recently started to expand its service offering.
-As of mid-2005, the business model of LinkedIn consists of the following components (see also figure 1 in the appendix):
+LinkedIn is a web-based network that primarily intends to help business people contact each other through trusted intermediaries in the network.
+While the company has grown significantly in terms of members, it has so far failed to develop a clear business model that allows monetizing this potential.

-• LinkedIn for Groups allows members and firms to create groups to network with firms and members.
+- LinkedIn for Groups allows members and firms to create groups to network with firms and members.
 The basic service is free.
 Groups can, however, pay a fee to have the group logo displayed in their members’ profiles.
-The monetary stream is thus based on a B(B2B) and a B(B2C) relationship assuming that the groups can be regarded as businesses.
+The monetary stream is thus based on a B(B2B) and a B(B2C) relationship, assuming that the groups can be regarded as businesses.
 However, the network so far failed to extract revenue from this application as it offered the full service for free to prestigious organizations.

-• LinkedIn Services enables members to search for different types of service providers.
-However, the service is still free of charge and it is unclear whether the “searcher”, B(C2B), or the service provider, B(B2C), would have to pay for it in case it would be monetized.
+- LinkedIn Services enables members to search for different types of service providers.
+However, the service is still free of charge, and it is unclear whether the “searcher,” B(C2B), or the service provider, B(B2C), would have to pay for it in case it would be monetized.
 Consequently, the clear business model of this application is…

 Unlock Case Solution Now!